-- Program staff and the Preschool Behavioral Health Therapists are available to meet with you to discuss any concerns, review the individual observation, formulate an individual plan for your child, and assist with making referrals to support services, including mental health services. - It is important for Starfish staff and families to use a consistent approach to support a child at school and at home.
+- Program staff and the Infant and Early Childhood Mental Health Consultant, as well as the Early Intervention Coordinator depending on the needs of the child, are available to meet with you to discuss any concerns, review the individual observation, formulate an individual plan for your child, and assist with making referrals to support services, including mental health services. - It is important for Starfish staff and families to use a consistent approach to support a child at school and at home.